kpeeters/cadabra2/WINDOWS.rst

   The latter will spit out a CMAKE toolchain path, you need that in a minute.

-- vcpkg install --triplet=x64-windows glibmm mpir boost-system boost-regex boost-filesystem [instructions on which packages to install]
+- vcpkg install --triplet=x64-windows glibmm mpir boost-system boost-regex boost-filesystem boost-timer boost-uuid [instructions on which packages to install]

   The '--triplet' is important, otherwise you may end up with 32 bits